 Consistent with the above, Invocation Speakers shall be selected on a first-come, first-serve basis.
 Should this method of selecting a speaker be impracticable at any point, speakers shall be chosen randomly.

-If the selected Invocation Speaker does not appear at the scheduled meeting, the City Council may elect to supplement with a moment of silence.
+If the selected Invocation Speaker does not appear at the scheduled meeting, the City Council will supplement with a moment of silence.

 The Invocation Speaker may not act as an extension of their denomination or faith group.
 The invocation is not an opportunity to preach, proselytize, or otherwise advance any particular religion or belief.